Where can I find out if a property has a building permit?

 Please visit pittsburghpa.buildingeye.com/building to see if a property has a building permit.

-Do I need a Certificate of Occupancy to sell my property?
+Do I need a Certificate of Occupancy to sell my property or buy a property?

-The City of Pittsburgh does not require a Certificate of Occupancy at the time of sale.
-PLI does not perform systematic Occupancy inspections similar to other municipalities around Pittsburgh.
-This does not mean that building is compliant with all Zoning and building codes at the time of sale and we advise to always check the Certificate of Occupancy prior to purchasing a property or signing a lease.
+The City of Pittsburgh does not require a Certificate of Occupancy at the time of sale, and PLI does not perform systematic Occupancy inspections similar to other municipalities around Pittsburgh.

 I have a complaint that isn’t a building or zoning violation.
 What do I do?